Home / Recipes / Recipe Type / Tarts & Pies / Classic Italian Crostata / Italian Pie

 Mix together, at this point turn mixture onto a slightly floured surface and work the mixture to form a soft dough (if dough is very dry then add an extra tablespoon of soft butter).

 • Wrap in plastic and refrigerate for 30 minutes.
 Remove from fridge and knead the dough a couple of times to soften it up again on a lightly floured surface.
-Roll out to 1/8″ thickness.
+Divide the dough in half and roll one at a time to ⅛" thickness.

 • Transfer to prepared pie plate, I used a 8" pie dish (20 cm).
 Trim the dish of any extra dough.
 Prick the dough with the tongs of a fork, then spread the pastry shell with the jam**.
-With the extra dough make strips to create a lattice finish.
+Roll the remaining half to ⅛" thickness and cut into strips to create a lattice finish.
 Brush top lightly with milk and bake in pre heated oven at 350° (180°) for 25-30 minutes or until golden.
 Let cool then slice, enjoy!

 • **Any type of jam can be used, but I find raspberry, strawberry, blueberry, apricot, peach or a wild fruit mixture work the best.